Protect Yourself with Careful Diabetes Management

 Diabetes is all about blood sugar and insulin.
 When blood sugar levels get out of control, it opens the door to serious diseases and organ damage throughout your body.
 Health issues like eye, nerve, kidney and heart problems can start happening without you knowing it.
 But you can lower your chance of having complications.

 Careful diabetes management means keeping up with needed tests.
-They can save you from much bigger problems later.
+They can save you from serious health problems.
 Work with your doctor to monitor your A1C, blood pressure, kidney function and more.

 Stay on top of your: